 Lucky Pants are Hunter boots with some of the best lore text in the game (a rant from Cayde-6 about how to win in the Crucible).
 Their perk increases hand cannon ready speed and initial accuracy.
 Hand cannons are strong on PC, thanks to the might of the mouse, and if you like using them, you'll welcome any bump to their performance.
 Personally I don't feel like these do enough to demand your Exotic slot, though - throw in a reload speed boost, and I might be tempted.
 As it is, Hunters have many better Exotics.

-The power level of these wares will scale with your own, but they cap at 270, which is the recommended level for the raid at Normal difficulty.
+The power level of these wares will scale with your own.
+Since the Curse of Osiris expansion, they will now cap at 305.